-Our results revealed that the alkaline dust emitted from the cement plant causes uptake of metals by the plant and decreased phytochemical concentrations.
-The level of Ca was very high in the plant and exceed limit required by WHO/FAO.
-Heavy metal levels especially Pb which is toxic exceeds limits required by WHO in plants and in soil.
-This showed that industrial activities increased the concentration of metals in the environment which can increase the possibilities of environmental pollution.
-However, the pollution is not always attributed to industrial depositions, the excessive use of fertilizers, manures, pesticides, herbicides, and other agro-chemicals as well as the use of waste water by irrigating the soil can cause increase in the metal contents.
-Therefore consumption of this plant as food may pose health hazards to human at the time of study.
+Our results revealed that the alkaline dust emitted from cement industry might be related to uptake of metals by the plants leading to decreased phytochemical concentrations.
+The level of Ca and Pb were found to be high in the study samples obtained from Kalambaina which exceeded the acceptable limit by WHO/FAO.
+This showed that the dust emitted by cement industries may play a role in accumulation of heavy metals in the environment, which may increase the possibilities of environmental pollution.
+However, dust depositions from cement industries; may not be the only cause of heavy metals accumulation, other activities such as; the excessive use of fertilizers, manures, pesticides, herbicides, and other agro-chemicals as well as the use of waste water by irrigating the soil may cause increase in the metal contents.
+Therefore vegetables grown within the vicinity of Northern Cement Company of Nigeria (Sokoto Cement) as food may not be safe for consumption at the time of study.